AlbanemchtCs/Projet_ANLP/README.md

 Moreover, mBERT is particularly efficient for processing complex texts, such as scientific or technical texts, legal texts or government documents.

 ## :card_index_dividers: Segmentation
-Our directory is split into X python files, X jupyter notebooks, two markdown files, a .gitinore file and a text file for the requirements :
+Our directory is split into two python files, two jupyter notebooks, two markdown files, a .gitinore file and a text file for the requirements :

 ```bash
 .